 If you believe that you are a victim of check fraud

-there are several steps that you should take immediately to protect yourself from legal issues, cut your losses and to assist law enforcement in pursuing a case against those who have defrauded you.
+there are several steps that you should take immediately to protect yourself from legal issues, cut your losses, and assist law enforcement in pursuing a case against those who have defrauded you.